petialetia/Projects/HashTable/ReadMe.md

 Graphic was zoomed in for little spike in right edge to be observed.

-2) Length hash: returns length of word
+2) Length hash: returns length of word (graphic is zoomed in for shape of spike to be observed)

 ![](ComparisonOfHashFunctions/Graphics/CountFirstAsciiHash.png)